Sustainable Agriculture Institute

 Policy brief & purpose

 SAI’s Maternity Leave Policy outlines the company’s provisions for women employees who are expecting a child and/or require time to care and bond with their newborn.

 The company endorses the right of its employees to become parents.
-We are also aware that pregnancy or caring for an infant or a newly adopted child may cause difficulties for them in relation with their job duties.
-We are, therefore, prepared to support pregnant employees and allow new mothers enough time to recover from childbirth and care for their child.
+We are also aware that pregnancy or caring for an infant or a newly adopted child may cause difficulties for them in relation to their job duties.
+We are, therefore, prepared to support pregnant employees and allow new mothers enough time to recover from childbirth and care for the child.